Spanish AS & A Level

 Good course combinations

-Students can combine Spanish successfully with the full range of A Levels.
+Students can combine Spanish successfully with the full range of A Levels; we positively welcome dual or even triple linguists if applicants have studied the relevant GCSEs.
 The current specification works particularly well with English Language, Film Studies, English Literature, History, Politics and Sociology.
 The skills needed also feature in A Levels with an emphasis on logic or process such as Maths, Music and the Sciences.

 Your next steps